 Before we start creating, we have to understand the properties present in Combined tableau sets.

-For this Tableau combined sets example, we are going to use the Super Store sample Excel file downloaded from the website.
-Please visit Connecting to Excel Files article to understand, How to connect and extract data from an Excel file in Tableau.
+For this Tableau combined sets example, we will use the Super Store sample Excel file downloaded from the website.
+Please visit to the Connecting to Excel Files article to understand, How to connect and extract data from an Excel file in Tableau.

 Tableau Combined Sets Properties